 Unlike other imaging techniques, nuclear medicine imaging exams focus on depicting physiologic processes within the body, such as rates of metabolism or levels of various other chemical activity, instead of showing anatomy and structure.
 Areas of greater intensity, called “hot spots,” indicate where large amounts of the radiotracer have accumulated and where there is a high level of chemical or metabolic activity.
 Less intense areas, or “cold spots,” indicate a smaller concentration of radiotracer and less chemical activity.

 Typically a patient will be given an injection of a radioactive isotope and may be asked to wait a moderate amount of time before the scan.
-In some case the patient may be asked to return the following day(s) to complete a particular phase of the examination.
+In some cases, the patient may be asked to return the following day(s) to complete a particular phase of the examination.